meow-developer/Cloudflare-KV-Driver/README.md

 }, "value")
 ```
 **:warning: Warning**
-The Monitor will only generate messages if it's executed before the database operation function is executed.
+The Monitor device will only generate messages if it's executed before the database operation function is executed.

 ### Monitoring failed events